digriffiths/Sentiment_Analysis_Based_Trading_Strategy/README.md

 ## Overview

-This project explores the application of sentiment analysis in developing a trading strategy.
-It employs VADER (Valence Aware Dictionary and sEntiment Reasoner) and TextBlob sentiment analysis tools to derive sentiment scores from Bitcoin news articles.
-These scores are then used to inform trading decisions.
+make it shorter This project explores the application of sentiment analysis in developing a trading strategy.
+It employs 2 sentiment analysis tools to derive sentiment scores from Bitcoin news articles and uses these scores to inform trading decisions.

 ## Data